pester/Pester/README.md

 - Code coverage report is not available.
 - Automatic Code coverage via -CI switch is largely untested.
 - Generating tests during using foreach during discovery time works mostly, generating them from BeforeAll, to postpone expensive work till it is needed in case the test is filtered out also works, but is hacky.
 Get in touch if you need it and help me refine it.
-- Mocks and Discovery are slow
+- Mocks and Discovery are slow (whole execution is about 40% slower than on v4)
 - Running on huge codebases is largely untested
+- `-Output` parameter has reduced options to `None`, `Minimal` and `All`, `-Show` alias is removed
+- `-PesterOption` switch is removed
+- `IncludeVSCodeMarker` was renamed to `WriteVSCodeMarker` and moved to, PesterConfiguration object in Debug section.
+But it is not implemented and will be removed, I will detect VSCode by env variables
+- Documentation is out of date for all commands
 - Noticed more of them?
 Share please!